joaks1/PyMsBayes/README.md

 If you plan to develop the code, install via:

 $ python setup.py develop

 Citing PyMsBayes
 ================

-Any publication resulting from the use of PyMsBayes should cite the paper describing the msBayes package:
+If you publish results obtained using this software, please cite the software and the appropriate citations for the bundled tools that were used:

+ *  msBayes:

     > Huang, W., N. Takebayashi, Y. Qi, and M. J. Hickerson, 2011.
-MTML-msBayes:
-> Approximate Bayesian comparative phylogeographic inference from multiple taxa
+    > MTML-msBayes: Approximate Bayesian comparative phylogeographic
-> and multiple loci with rate heterogeneity.
+    > inference from multiple taxa and multiple loci with rate
+    > heterogeneity.
 BMC Bioinformatics 12:1.

+ *  ABCtoolbox:

+    > Wegmann, D., C. Leuenberger, S. Neuenschwander, and L.
+    > Excoffier, 2010.
+ABCtoolbox: a versatile toolkit for approximate Bayesian
+    > computations.
+BMC Bioinformatics 11:116.

 License
 =======